 The user shall be aware of these limitations in the pencil beam dose engine, and has the responsibility to ensure that a sufficient number of Range Options (Beam datas) with offset range shifter thicknesses are included in the system/beam model.
-[382252]
+(382252)

 Lateral penumbra for beams using block aperture in combination with compensator for Mitsubishi Electric Co SELECT BEAM NOZZLE in US mode.
-In the dose engine validation of RayStation 2024B, a systematic deviation has been found in the computed lateral dose for beams delivered with the Mitsubishi SELECT BEAM NOZZLE in US mode (Mitsubishi US) using a block aperture in combination with a range compensator.
-The studied fields used an 8x8 cm2 squared block aperture opening in combination with a 3 cm or 6 cm homogenously thick range compensator, and were delivered to a water phantom.
-The measured lateral profiles exhibit more rounded shoulders (high dose field edges) than observed in the calculated profiles, while the low dose part of the calculated profiles (dose levels < 50%) is in excellent agreement with the measurements.
-Consequently, the calculated profiles can be significantly broader than the measured profiles at for example the D95% level, and the difference in 20-80% lateral penumbra has been observed to exceed 2 mm in several cases.
+In the dose engine validation of RayStation v2025, a systematic deviation has been found in the computed lateral dose for beams delivered with the Mitsubishi SELECT BEAM NOZZLE in US mode (Mitsubishi US) using a block aperture in combination with a range compensator.
+The studied fields used an 8x8 cm squared block aperture opening in combination with a 3 cm or 6 cm homogenously thick range compensator, and were delivered to a water phantom.
+The measured lateral profiles exhibit more rounded shoulders (high dose field edges) than observed in the calculated profiles, while the low dose part of the calculated profiles (dose levels<50%) is in excellent agreement with the measured profiles at for example the D95% level, and the difference in 20-80% lateral penumbra has been observed to exceed 2 mm in several cases.
 The fail rate in Gamma (3 mm, 3%) analysis of the profiles, has also been seen to exceed 5% relatively frequently.